 Educational Advocacy General FAQs:

-All services are virtual utilizing zoom for appointments.
+All services are virtual utilizing google meet or phone for appointments.

 Educational Advocacy clients can be located anywhere!
 We’ll schedule based on EST, and you can set your client portal to reflect whatever time zone you are in.